sudhaverma/Security-Vulnerabilities/DifferentVulnerabilities.md

 * Rewrite page on the fly

-##The main areas which needs to be sanitized before using in website are :
+##The main areas which needs to be sanitized before using in website are:

 * The URL
 * HTTP referrer objects